-When you\’re in the middle of an argument, it can be easy to let your emotions get the best of you and say things you don\’t mean.
-If you\’ve ever been in this situation, it\’s important to keep your wits about you and avoid saying things that could cause further damage to your relationship.
-Here are five quick tips to Replying During an Argument so that both parties can remain calm, collected, and avoid worsening an already bad situation.
+When you\’re in the middle of an argument, it can be easy to let your emotions get the best of you and say things you don’t mean.
+If you’ve ever found yourself in this situation, it’s crucial to remain calm and avoid saying things that could further damage your relationship.
+Here are five quick tips for replying during an Argument so that both parties can remain calm, collected, and avoid worsening an already difficult situation.

 Don’t Overreact